Tim Walz's military record under scrutiny as he joins Kamala Harris on Democratic ticket

 Walz's rank as a command sergeant major

-Official biographies on the Minnesota government website and Vice President Kamala Harris' website describe Walz as a "retired Command Sergeant Major."
+Official biographies on the Minnesota government website and Vice President Kamala Harris' website have described Walz as a "retired Command Sergeant Major."
 However, documents reviewed by CBS News show this is not accurate; while Walz served at one point as a command sergeant major, he retired at a lower rank.

 Army veteran Anthony Anderson, who routinely obtains military records from the Defense Department using the Freedom of Information Act and has worked with CBS News on similar stories, provided Walz's records for review.
 CBS News has also requested the documents from the National Guard.